mportesdev/mportesdev.github.io/_posts/2022-04-14-finding-prime-factors-using-a-recursive-generator.md

 elegant and terse (and lazy) solutions to recursive problems.

-The following is a generator-based implementation of the recursive algorithm to find prime factors of an integer greater than one.
+The following is a generator-based implementation of the recursive algorithm to find prime factors of a whole number greater than one.

 ```python
 from math import isqrt